AdrickTench/patient-level-IE/README.md

 # Patient-level Information Extraction by Consistent Integration of Textual and Tabular Evidence

-Paper will be released soon.
-(Make repository public when paper on Arxiv!)

 ## Overview

 We propose a method for multi-modal patient-level information extraction that leverages both the tabular structured features already available in the patient's EHR -- which we model with an expert-informed Bayesian network -- as well as clinical notes describing the patient's symptoms -- from which we extract concepts using a neural classifier.
 We propose the use of virtual evidence and a consistency node to combine the predictions from both models in a probabilistic way.
 The figure below shows an overview of our method.